Tw1ddle/MarkovNameGenerator/README.md

 ## How It Works ##

 The library uses [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) to generate random words.

-Given a list of words, the library calculates the conditional probability of a letter coming up after a sequence of letters chosen so far - by looking back up to "n" characters, where "n" is the order of the model.
-The generator can use several models, each with memory n.
-Starting with the highest order models (models with bigger memories), it tries to get a new character, falling back to lower order models if necessary - this approach is called [Katz's back-off model](https://en.wikipedia.org/wiki/Katz%27s_back-off_model).
+Given a set of words as [training data](https://en.wikipedia.org/wiki/Machine_learning), the library calculates the conditional probability of a letter coming up after a sequence of letters chosen so far.
+It looks back up to "n" characters, where "n" is the order of the model.

+The generator can use several orders of models, each with memory n.
+Starting with the highest order models (models with bigger memories), it tries to get a new character, falling back to lower order models if necessary - this approach is known as [Katz's back-off model](https://en.wikipedia.org/wiki/Katz%27s_back-off_model).

 A [Dirichlet prior](https://en.wikipedia.org/wiki/Dirichlet_distribution#Special_cases) is also used, which adds a constant probability that any letter may be picked as the next letter, which acts as an additive smoothing factor and adds a bit more "randomness" to the generated output.

-Loads of words are generated, and then get filtered out and sorted according to several tweakable criteria like length, start and end characters, [similarity to a target word](https://en.wikipedia.org/wiki/Levenshtein_distance), and so on.
+Loads of words are generated, and are filtered and sorted according to several tweakable criteria like length, start and end characters, [similarity to a target word](https://en.wikipedia.org/wiki/Levenshtein_distance), and so on.

 ## Notes ##
 * Many of the concepts used for the generator were suggested by [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by [Jeffrey Lund](https://github.com/jlund3).